- Training & Events

 Fluid Types Tested

 In addition to the need for distribution accuracy, one must also consider the fluids used and typical contaminants in the various applications to be monitored.
 As previously discussed, optical particle counting is influenced by a number of factors - aeration, water, dark fluids, heavily contaminated fluids and sample preparation.
 Most of these factors can be corrected by sample preparation procedures.
-Otherwise, optical APCs are best applied to machines where the fluid is typically clean, dry and clear (for example, hydraulic systems and turbines), but not suitable for emulsions or dark oils, such as diesel engine oil.
+Otherwise, optical automatic particle counters are best applied to machines where the fluid is typically clean, dry and clear (for example, hydraulic systems and turbines), but not suitable for emulsions or dark oils, such as diesel engine oil.

 Some argue that counting the water and aeration is important when identifying the inclusive contamination level; others say it’s important to adhere to the definition of a solid particle count and the attendant international standards.
 As such, it may be preferable to employ an alternative method that can effectively discriminate between different sources of measurement variation (discriminant validity).